There are many misconceptions about smart glass. We are going to try to clarify them here.

 What is Glass?

-By the general term ‘glass’, we refer to amorphous materials (Greek: ‘without shape’), lacking long-range internal order, as opposed to crystalline materials which have a long-range internal order, i.e. they are organized in a definite lattice pattern.
+By the general term ‘glass’, we refer to amorphous materials (Greek: ‘without shape’), lacking long-range internal order, as opposed to crystalline materials which are organized in a defined lattice pattern.

 Glass, Crystals and Polycrystals